karinevilleneuve/R-studio-Server/README.md

-# R-studio-Server
-How to download R and R Studio on Ubuntu server 18 and over
+Step by step to help you download R and R Studio on Ubuntu server 18 and over using the command line.

----
-title: "Install R on Ubuntu server Bionic 18 or higher"
-author: "Karine Villeneuve"
-date: "03/11/2020"
-output: html_document
----

 # Install R base